-Students are assigned to buses unless parents indicate to the main office that they are allowed to walk home or be picked up by a parent or individual identified by the parent.
+All parents need to complete a Parent Pick-Up Information Sheet stating which adults are allowed to pick their child up from school.
+Each day the school will check photo ID's to ensure the proper adult is picking up the correct student.
+Adults will need to sign their child out daily at parent pick-up.
 If you would like to have your child be a parent pick-up you need to call the office prior to 2:30.
 Students riding the bus will be dismissed from their classrooms at the assigned time to report to the appropriate location to be bussed home.